NativeScript/NativeScript/net/Readme.md

     var http = require("net");

     // Universal request method.
 You can use HttpRequestOptions to set varios properties, HttpHeader to get/set desired headers, HttpResponse to get status code, headers and content and
-    // HttpContent to get/set body for request/response:
+    // HttpContent to get body of response:

     interface HttpRequestOptions {
         url: string;